We are an

 People are capable of self-healing and personal growth which leads to self-actualization, an important concept in client-centered counseling.
 Self-actualization refers to the tendency of all human beings to move forward, grow, and reach their full potential.

-A. Whenever people are abused we do many things to oppose the abuse and keep our dignity and self-respect.
+Whenever people are abused we do many things to oppose the abuse and keep our dignity and self-respect.
 We always try to reduce, prevent or stop the abuse in some way.
 These responses to abuse are called “resistance”.
-Perpetrators know that we wll resist abuse and either plan in advance to sabotage our resistance or take action in the moment to interfere with or stop our resistance.
+Perpetrators know that we will resist abuse and either plan in advance to sabotage our resistance or take action in the moment to interfere with or stop our resistance.
 People tend not to notice how we resist abuse.
 For example, relationship violence can be very dangerous so women will resist in ways that are not obvious.
 Hidden acts of resistance are our safest responses to violence and yet make us vulnerable to the judgments of others who do not see our responses as actions that increase our safety or preserve our dignity.